Screen Sight Care

 Beyond the 20-20-20 Rule: My 14-Month Austin Experiment with Eye Supplements

-Before we get into the logs of my 14-month experiment, a quick heads-up: this site uses affiliate links.
+Before we dive into the logs of my 14-month experiment, a quick heads-up: this site uses affiliate links.
 If you buy something through these links, I earn a commission at no extra cost to you.
 I only recommend eye supplements I have personally tested and tracked in my spreadsheet.
 Also, just to be clear, I have zero medical training.
 I’m a programmer, not an optometrist.
 I’m just a guy who stares at light for a living and got tired of the literal headaches.
 Always check with a professional if your vision starts acting glitchy.

 The Myth of the Behavioral Hotfix